- We strive to help our clients and users solve complex problems with technology that respects their agency, expertise, and diversity.

 - We have bi-weekly video check-ins with the full team to discuss what’s working, and what might need to change.

 - We have “all hands” work retreats twice a year, for more intensive in-person planning and playing.
 OddBird covers all the costs of travel, lodging, and food when we get together — and pays a daily rate (currently $400/day) during the retreat.
+(For the safety of our Birds and our communities, due to the COVID pandemic our retreats are currently being conducted remotely.)

 - We pay for internal OddBird work required to grow the company, or improve our processes.
 If you have ideas you’d like to help implement, bring a proposal to the team, with an estimated budget for the project.
 We’ll try to make it happen!